Jagoca98/simuladores/README.md

 # Gymnasium 🏋️‍♀️

-A bfs has been implemented to locate the goal and move towards it.
+A `bfs` exploration algorithm has been implemented to locate the goal and move towards it.

 ## Intalling